codecentric/net_automatic_interface/README.md

     /// <summary>
     /// Class Documentation will be copied
     /// </summary>
+    [GenerateAutomaticInterface]
-    [GenerateAutomaticInterface]  // you need to create an Attribute with exactly this name in your solution.
-You cannot reference Code from the Analyzer. class DemoClass: IDemoClass // You Interface will get the Name I+classname, here IDemoclass.
+    class DemoClass: IDemoClass // Your interface will get the Name I+classname, here IDemoclass.
     // Generics, including constraints are allowed, too.
 E.g. MyClass<T> where T: class {